FootprintsForFreedom/FootprintsForFreedomBackend/Sources/AppApi/Documentation.docc/Api/User/Password/UserChangePassword.md

 The parameters can be either sent as `application/json` or `multipart/form-data`.

-> Note: The new password needs to contain at least
+> Important: The new password needs to contain at least
 >
 > * one uppercase letter
 > * one lowercase letter